ahoy! hoay! holloa!

 Carson Beker (Co-founder) is an Oakland-based writer, playwright, storyteller, and actor with an MFA and MA from SFSU.
 They've taught creative writing at San Francisco State University, 826 Valencia, and around San Francisco.
 They are the former Fiction Editor of Fourteen Hills and was co-founder of Wayward Writers and The Escapery.
-Their work has appeared in Foglifter, Exit Theater, Gigantic Sequins, Custom Made Theater, Bourbon Penn, RADAR Productions, Red Light Lit, Quiet Lighting, Spunk, and Cutthroat.
+Their work has appeared in Fairy Tale Review, Foglifter, Exit Theater, Gigantic Sequins, Custom Made Theater, Bourbon Penn, RADAR Productions, Red Light Lit, Quiet Lighting, Spunk, and Cutthroat.
 They are proud to be a Lambda Emerging Writer in Fiction, a former Tin House Scholar, and a recipient with Nancy Au of OSU's Spring Creek Project collaborative residency.
+They are the co-founder of Queer Cat Productions theater company.
 Their workshops have been known to include crayolas, acting, maps, field trips, Dracula, and a whole lot of writing.
 She is a 2016 Lamdba Literary Resident in Fiction, a recipient of a 2016 Tin House workshop scholarship, and a member of Clarion's class of 2018.

 Nancy Au (Co-founder) is an Oakland-based writer and co-founder of The Escapery.
-She received her MFA in creative writing from San Francisco State University (SFSU) where she now teaches creative writing.
-She teaches creative writing (in the biology department!) at California State University Stanislaus.
+She received her MFA in creative writing from San Francisco State University (SFSU) where she teaches creative writing (Fall 2019).
+She also teaches creative writing (to biology majors!) at California State University Stanislaus.
 Her stories, essays, and interviews appear or are forthcoming in over thirty literary journals including Redivider, Gulf Coast, The Cincinnati Review, Catapult, Michigan Quarterly Review, Jellyfish Review, Tahoma Literary Review, Lunch Ticket, Pithead Chapel, The Pinch, Beloit Fiction Journal, The Forge Literary Magazine, Foglifter Journal, SmokeLong Quarterly, and elsewhere.
 She is a four-time nominee for the Best Small Fictions (2017-2018), and her work has been nominated for a Pushcart Prize (2016), Best of the Net (2017), and The Best Microfiction (2018) anthologies.
 She is the winner of Redivider’s 2018 Blurred Genres Contest, The Vestal Review’s 2018 VERA Flash Fiction Prize, and her flash fiction is included in the Best Small Fictions 2018 anthology.
-She has a full-length collection of short stories, Spider Love Song & Other Stories, coming out in September 2019 from University of Cincinnati's Acre Books, the book-publishing arm of The Cincinnati Review.
+She has a full-length collection, SPIDER LOVE SONG AND OTHER STORIES, coming out in September 2019 from University of Cincinnati's Acre Books, the book-publishing arm of The Cincinnati Review.

-Haldane C. King (Co-Captain) is the founder, curator, emcee, and coordinator of Terra Incognita, a new literary reading series hosted in Oakland's fabulous Octopus Literary Salon.
+Haldane C. King (Co-Captain) is an Oakland-based writer, and the founder and curator of Terra Incognita, a literary reading series hosted in Oakland's fabulous Octopus Literary Salon.
 He earned his Master of the Fine Arts degree in Writing and Consciousness from the California Institute of Integral Studies in 2012.
 Since then he has been presenting his fantasy and science fiction tales at local readings while working on a collection of short stories.
 His work appears in the Afrofuturist anthology (2018), and the Nthanda Review.
-He currently works as a science writer with Molekule, and helps bring literature to the people with the Why There Are Words Literary organization, and is an editor working with WTAW Press.
+He currently works as a science writer with Molekule, and helps bring literature to the people with the Why There Are Words Literary organization, and is an editor and board member working with WTAW Press.